Virtual Assistant Tasks and Duties to Outsource

 About 10% of your email is relevant to you, and you usually forward many messages to a more appropriate contact.

-A virtual assistant can learn your communication priorities, delete SPAM, forward emails, and organize your inbox folders so everything is always in the right place.
+A virtual assistant can learn your communication priorities, delete spam, forward emails, and organize your inbox folders so everything is always in the right place.
 Once you turn to an assistant for email management, you'll wonder why you never did it sooner.

 Answering the Phone

 Just as with email, a virtual assistant can screen your phone calls to ensure only the right ones reach you.
-They can also clean up your voicemail inbox and follow up on calls that don't need your attention.
+They can also clean up your voicemail inbox and follow up on calls that don't need your direct attention.

 Data Entry